-Following Flandro's work, Zhao et al. (2000) resorted to multiple scales in order to analyse the developing transient flow that preceded the inception of steady-state oscillations.
+Pursuant to Flandro's work, Zhao et al. resorted to multiple scales in order to analyze the developing transient flow that preceded the inception of steady-state oscillations.
 Zhao's approach provided a crude approximation since it was based on a conjectured set of scales found by intuition.
 Being the product of guesswork, these scales were different from the uniformly valid scales that were prescribed by the problem's solvability condition.
-As such, they differed from those derived by Majdalani (1998) and Majdalani & Roh (2000).
+As such, they differed from those derived by Majdalani and Majdalani and Roh.

-It should be pointed out that most existing analytical solutions for the oscillatory field have been constructed by perturbing an initially steady mainstream that corresponds to the Taylor profile.
+An inviscid solution that incorporated the correct Taylor profile and axial dependency was later presented by Flandro.
+This was quickly followed by an improved asymptotic solution that included viscous effects.
+A practically equivalent solution was derived by Majdalani and Van Moorhem using multiple-scale expansions.
+As shown by Majdalani and Van Moorhem, both multidimensional solutions concurred with numerical simulations.
+They also showed fair agreement with data gathered from cold-flow experiments by Brown et al. and Dunlap et al. Later, the multiple-scale solution was used to disclose the character of the Stokes boundary-layer structure in porous tubes.
+Recently, the analogous problem arising in a planar channel has been addressed by Majdalani and Roh.33 solutions for the oscillatory field have been constructed by perturbing an initially steady mainstream that corresponds to the Taylor profile.
 As a result, they apply, in practice, to a very large influx through the peripheral walls.
 Such idealizations are quite suitable in simulating the relatively high rates of gas expulsion from propellant surfaces during solid rocket motor burning.
 In principle, they are limited to an infinitely large crossflow Reynolds number.
-On that account, it is the purpose of this article to generalize the techniques presented by Flandro (1995a, b) and Majdalani & Van Moorhem (1998) by extending their applicability to arbitrary levels of injection.
+On that account, it is the purpose of this article to generalize the techniques presented by Flandro, and Majdalani and Van Moorhem by extending their applicability to arbitrary levels of injection.
 The resulting solutions should be useful over a broader range of physical applications.
-The article also serves as a vital extension to the planar solution presented recently by Majdalani & Roh (2000).
-Another novelty is that, whereas a partial Wentzel-Kramers-Brillouin (WKB) solution was presented before, a rigorous asymptotic treatment will be offered in $\S4$ leading to a complete WKB solution.
-In particular, the characteristic length-scales that arise in the circular tube will now be derived using two space-reductive techniques in $\S$ and 6.
-While one appeals to Prandtl's principle of matching by supplementary expansions, the other will apply the principle of least singular behaviour.
-For confirmation purposes, multiple independent verifications will be presented starting in $\S7$ with comparisons to other solutions.
-This is followed by a discussion in $\S 8$ , wherein experimental and numerical verifications are provided based on the work carried out by Brown et al. (1986) and Roh et al. (1995).
+The article also serves as a vital extension to the planar solution presented recently by Majdalani and Roh.
+Another novelty is that, whereas a partial WKB solution was presented before, a rigorous asymptotic treatment will be offered in Sec.
+IV leading to a complete WKB solution.
+In particular, the characteristic length scales that arise in the circular tube will now be derived using two space-reductive techniques in Secs.
+V and VI.
+While one appeals to Prandtl's principle of matching by supplementary expansions, the other will apply the principle of least singular behavior.
+For confirmation purposes, multiple independent verifications will be presented starting in Sec.
+VII with comparisons to other solutions.
+This is followed by a discussion in Sec.
+VIII wherein experimental and numerical verifications are provided based on the work carried out by Brown et al.35 and Roh, Tseng and Yang.37